test-kitchen/kitchen-ec2/README.md

 The default is `{ "created-by" => "test-kitchen" }`.

-Tags are applied post creation, if tags should be added during instance creation then set `create_instance_with_tags` to `true`
+Tags are applied post creation for spot instances and during creation for standard instances.

 #### `user_data`